-When one thinks of glasswork, the first city that comes in mind is Venice.
-However, unknown to many, one of the earliest signs of ornamental and decorative glass works were found in the city of Samarra, Iraq.
-Continue Reading to know more.
+When one thinks of glasswork, the first city that comes to mind is Venice.
+However, unknown to many, one of the earliest signs of ornamental and decorative glassworks was found in the city of Samarra, Iraq.
+Continue reading to know more.

-The place-city of Samarra, capital of the former Abbasid Caliphate, was home to an advanced industry of glass production and trade, according to archaeological artefacts examined by a team from France National Center for Scientific Research.
+The place-city of Samarra, capital of the former Abbasid Caliphate was home to an advanced industry of glass production and trade according to archaeological artifacts examined by a team from France National Center for Scientific Research.
 This ancient capital of Samarra dating from 836-892 provides outstanding evidence of the Abbasid Caliphate which was the major Islamic empire of the period, extending from Tunisia to Central Asia.
 The fact that the highest quality glass was used to decorate the city’s main caliphal palace suggests that the glass was of great cultural and economic value at this time.

-Glass artefacts from Samarra, including a range of vessel types, optical properties, and decorative techniques
+Glass artifacts from Samarra, including a range of vessel types, optical properties, and decorative techniques

 [Credit: Images A, C and D from the Victoria and Albert Museum, London; images B and E from the Museum fürislamische Kunst/Staatliche Museenzu Berlin]

-Analysis conducted by the archeologists suggest that the city of Samarra, located in present-day Iraq, was a hub of glass-making and trade 1200 years ago.
+Analysis conducted by the archeologists suggests that the city of Samarra, located in present-day Iraq, was a hub of glass-making and trade 1200 years ago.
 Multiple archaeological excavations over many years recovered an extraordinary range of glassware from the site.
-The new study reveals that many of the colorful and delicate artefacts were made in Samarra itself.
+The new study reveals that many of the colorful and delicate artifacts were made in Samarra itself.

 Examining 265 previously discovered artifacts held by museums in England and Germany, the researchers, led by Nadine Schibille, found that although some of the glass had been imported from around the empire, especially the Levant and Egypt, most of the pieces were so similar in chemical composition that they were most likely produced in Samarra itself.